cozy/cozy-docs/src/documents/en/faq.html.md

 We provide 40GB of storage with each instance (well, technically 60GB are available, but we recommend for now not to use more than 40GB)

+## What can i do if I forget/loose my password ?

+For security and confidentiality reasons, we never have access to your decrypted password, and as a result, your datas of your different apps will be lost.
+But happely enough, not your cozy !
+The only solution is to create a new password and to do that, you'll need to retype your new password in the "password recovery email", that you can activate in the login page of your cozy.
+You will then have to reinitialize all your apps.

+If you are interrested by how encryption works in CozyCloud, please visit [this](https://cozy.io/en/hack/cookbooks/encryption.html) page.

 ---